Enoisong/AWESOMEBOOKS-ES6/README.md

 <!-- PROJECT DESCRIPTION -->
 # 📖  AWESOMEBOOKS-ES6 PROJECT <a name="about-project"></a>

-AWESOMEBOOKS-ES6 Project is a website designed with the ability to add, remove and store books
+AWESOMEBOOKS Project is a website designed with the ability to add, remove and store books

 ## 🛠 Built With <a name="built-with"></a>
 - HTML